Parihsz/tuffutils/docs/index.md

     title: State
     details: A lightweight state machine implementation for managing states and networking.
     link: /State
+  - icon: ⌛
+    title: Snapshots
+    details: System for managing and interpolating snapshots for networking systems.
+    link: /Snapshots
   - icon: ✖️
     title: Grid
     details: Manages various entity positions on a grid using spatial hashing.